skawm/dice-helper/README.md

 # dice-helper
-How to use : Simply copy/paste in your web browser console and modify each data for your needs
+How to use : Try to understand what is done and use + modify for your needs